 The Senator also has played an instrumental role in standing up for progressive issues.
 This includes being an outspoken voice against hydrofracking in New York, fighting to protect a woman's right to choose, and being a key supporter of passing marriage equality in New York.
 As Chairman of the Senate Mental Health and Developmental Disabilities Committee, he also fought this past legislative session in restoring critical funding to the Office for People with Developmental Disabilities (OPWD) and the nonprofit service providers that assist our most vulnerable residents.

 Senator Carlucci is married to Lauren Grossberg Carlucci, where they reside in the Town of Clarkstown, Rockland County.
-He and Lauren are also expecting their first child and happily planning on becoming parents.
+He and Lauren had their first child late last year and are excited to be new parents.